Cannabis Equipment Leases at 5% APR

 Funded in 3 days

 Of the claims on the list, this one is the most feasible.
 HEF Finance, before I joined the team, closed a good sized (over $1M) equipment lease in 4 days from engagement to funded.
 Having had a hand in underwriting quite a few cannabis equipment leases myself, I can say this is marvelous speed.
 3 days may be possible.
-If they can pull that, all I can say is, “Bravo”!
+If they accomplish that, all I can say is, “Bravo”!
 We’re always trying to beat our 4-day record and we hope to do so.
 In most scenarios, a lease can be underwritten and funded in 2-3 weeks.

 I’m the first one to admit that I have a lot to learn, and I’m ok with being wrong, and I’ll correct myself, and this blog, if I learn that this amazing fund exists that can fund leases at the terms claimed by this brokerage.
 So, to anyone out there who knows of this fund’s existence, and they can prove that they execute at these terms, I’ll be happy to pay a nice, very nice finder’s fee and we’ll make millions using this fountain of cheap money.
 And when you call me to tell me you have found this phenomenal money source (see the above phone number), ask for Mr. Blue – that will be me, holding my breath.Back to Blog list